-64. Desert Environment Conservation Association, 8 Cal.
-3d 739 (1973), 505 P.2d 223.
+- P.2d 223.
 The Court denied the petition for a writ of mandate as premature (and apparently moot).
 Two issues raised by Petitioner, related to the application of CEQA (referred to by the Court as "EQA") to the Commission, were resolved legislatively during the pendency of the matter.
 (The Commission initially took the view that CEQA did not apply to the issuance of certificates of public convenience and necessity under Section 1001.)
 With regard to the remaining issue -- Petitioner's assertion that an EIR must be prepared prior to any hearing on a plant certification application -- the court determined that CEQA permits the Commission to adopt its own rules regarding the timing of such reports.
 (The Commission subsequently adopted Rule 17.1 of its Rules of Practice and Procedure, replaced by today's Rule 2.4; see discussion of appellate review of CEQA determinations at Paras.
-17 and 40.)

-65. City of Los Angeles, William Bennett, California Public Interest Law Center, 7 Cal.
+18 and 41.) - 66.
+City of Los Angeles, William Bennett, California Public Interest Law Center, 7 Cal.
 3d 331 (1972), 497 P.2d 785.
 The Court reversed a Commission order authorizing a rate increase for Pacific Telephone & Telegraph Co.
 The court held that the rate increases were based in part on accounting practices embracing depreciation methodologies of which the Court had previously disapproved.
-The Court, relying on Section 728, also concluded that sums collected pursuant to the order must be refunded.

-66. City and County of San Francisco, Consumers Arise Now, 6 Cal.
+The Court, relying on Section 728, also concluded that sums collected pursuant to the order must be refunded. - 67.
+City and County of San Francisco, Consumers Arise Now,6 Cal.
 3d 119 (1971), 490 P.2d 798.
 The Court reversed a Commission decision in which the Commission had refused to consider the merits of flowing through to ratepayers tax benefits a utility derived from accelerated appreciation to the utility's rate payers.
 The issue of ratemaking treatment of income taxes was before the court many times in the 1970s.
 (See Paras.
-56, 62 and 65, supra.)
-The issue of how tax benefits are to be passed on to ratepayers remains under debate at the Commission; two application for rehearing are now pending that address the propriety of imputing income taxes for utilities organized as sub-chapter S corporations or partnerships.

-67. Northern California Power Agency, 5 Cal.
+57, 63 and 66, supra.)
+A recent Commission decision with regard to a sewer utility addressed the propriety of imputing income taxes for utilities organized as sub-chapter S corporations or partnerships; the order proscribed such imputation.
+Decision 20-07-036 (July 16, 2020). - 68.
+Northern California Power Agency, 5 Cal.
 3d 370 (1971), 486 P.2d 1218.
 In a frequently cited decision ("NCPA"), the Court reversed a Commission decision granting a Certificate of Public Convenience and Necessity to PG&E for the construction of a geothermal electric generating plant on the grounds that the Commission failed to give adequate consideration to, and make appropriate findings with regard to, antitrust issues raised by Petitioner.
 The Court also stated that the Commission was obligated to consider such issues sua sponte even though the Commission itself lacked the jurisdiction to enforce anti-trust laws.
 Notably, the Court also held that even if the Commission had considered antitrust issues, as PG&E argued it simply must have, the findings in the decision failed to evidence any such consideration as required by Section 1705.
 NCPA is, at its core, grounded in Section 1705.